WyattPetula/WyattPetula/README.md

 --- Exploring the universe, one line of code at a time ---

 Hello!
-I'm a second-year computer science major at Penn State University Park.
+I'm a second-year Schreyer Computer Science Major at Penn State University Park.

 Some of my hobbies include video game development, engineering celestial bodies for Kerbal Space Program, and drawing mazes.
 <!---